blattus/website/_drafts/2019-06-02-automating-apartment-search.md

 # Operationalizing

 I ran the script a few times scoped to different price ranges and verified everything was working as expected.
 Just in case, I also added some light logging at this point to help with future debugging.
-The only thing remianing was to schedule the script to run automatically.
+The only thing remaining was to schedule the script to run automatically.

 Separately from this project I've been working on setting up a container / VM selfhosting environment on my own hardware.
-This project was a great candidate to host on my (Proxmox)[https://www.proxmox.com/en/] setup.
-There were a few ways to automate this but in the end I settled for hosting the code in an LXC container along with a cron job to run it periodically [3].
+This project was a great candidate to host on my [Proxmox](https://www.proxmox.com/en/) setup.
+There were a few ways to automate this but in the end I settled for hosting the code in an LXC container along with a cron job to run it periodically [4].

 I'll spare the specifics of running this in my lab, but at a high level this included:
 * spinning up a new container on my Proxmox host